Massacres of Albanians in the Balkan Wars: Ferizaj

-The capture of Ferizovik (as the town was known in Ottoman times) by the Serbian army and the subsequent events were documented in contemporary accounts.
+The capture of Ferizaj by the Serbian army and the subsequent events were documented in contemporary accounts.
 The entry of the Serbian army was followed by a massacre of the population.
 Leo Freundlich recorded contemporary reports in Albania's Golgotha.
 According to the war correspondent from Rome's Il Messaggero, the town was destroyed and most of its inhabitants were killed.
 A Catholic priest in the region reported that resistance was strong for three days against the advancing Serbian army.
 When the town was finally taken, local residents who were fleeing were invited back if they surrendered their weapons.
 After they did, the army killed 300 to 400 people; only a few Muslim families remained.
-Freundlich estimated the total number of deaths at 1,200.
+Freundlich estimated the total number of deaths at 1,200 on October 24, 1912.

+Another source of first-hand accounts in the region was Leon Trotsky, who was a war correspondent for the Kiev newspaper Kievskaya Misl.
+His reports from Ferizaj describe the killings and looting which occurred after its capture by the Serbian army.

 Luma

 Serb military forces entered Luma in 1912 and attacked local inhabitants, killed tribal chieftains, seized cattle and razed villages.
 This triggered a local uprising.
 Serb forces retaliated with a scorched-earth policy and widespread killing; young and old, men and women were barricaded in mosques and houses and shot or burned.
 Twenty-five thousand people fled to Kosovo and western Macedonia.
 According to Mark Levene, the events were a "localized genocide".

 When General Božidar Janković saw that the region's Albanians would not allow Serbian forces to continue advancing to the Adriatic Sea, he ordered his troops to continue their brutality.
-The Serbian army killed men, women and children and burned down 100-200 houses and 27 villages in the Luma region.
+The Serbian army killed men, women and children and destroyed 27 villages in the Luma region.
 Reports cited Serbian army atrocities, including the burning of women and children tied to haystacks in front of their husbands and fathers. about 400 men from Luma surrendered to Serbian authorities, and were brought to Prizren and killed.
 According to a Daily Telegraph story, "All the horrors of history have been outdone by the atrocious conduct of the troops of General Jankovic".

 The second Luma massacre occurred the following year.
 After the Conference of the Ambassadors decided that Luma should be part of Albania, the Serbian army initially refused to withdraw.
 The Albanians rebelled in September 1913, and Luma again experienced harsh retaliation from the Serbian army.
 A report of the International Commission cited a letter from a Serbian soldier who described the punitive expedition against the rebel Albanians:

-A December 1913 article in the Italian daily newspaper Corriere delle Puglie described an official report which was sent to the Great Powers detailing the massacre of Albanians in Luma and Debar after an amnesty was declared by Serbian authorities.
-The report listed the people killed by Serbian units with their cause of death, which included burning and bayoneting.
-The report also listed the burned and looted villages in the Luma and Has regions.
 A Franciscan priest who visited Luma reported seeing "poor bayonetted babies" on the streets.